agiess/PREN-TIS/README.md

     -o  output directory
-    -v  validated open reading frames in bed format (optional) -e  flag for eukaryotic samples (defaults to prokaryotic) -p  the proportion of the 50% most highly expressed genes to use in the positive set (defaults to 1.0 for prokaryotic genomes an
+    -v  validated open reading frames in bed format (optional) -e  flag for eukaryotic samples (defaults to prokaryotic) -p  the proportion of the 50% most highly expressed genes to use in the positive set (defaults to 1.0 for prokaryotic genomes and 0.1 for eukaryotic genomes)
     -t  number of threads for model training/prediction (defaults to 1 thread) -i  minimum ribo-seq read length (defaults to minimum length of mapped reads in bam file) -a  maximum ribo-seq read length (defaults to maximum length of mapped reads in bam file)